-Those who had purchased drugs in the last year were asked what methods they usually used to do so.
+Those who had purchased drugs in the last year were asked what methods they usually used in order to do so.
 For each drug, with the exception of NPS, the majority of users typically obtained the drug through direct contact with their source (see Figure T0.1.5).
 Social media was used by 22% of cannabis herb users; however, this decreased to 7% among amphetamine users.
 The darknet was most commonly used by those purchasing NPS (20%); in comparison, just 3% of cocaine users obtained cocaine using the darknet.

-Figure T0.1.5 Methods used to buy drugs among those who bought drugs in the last year, by drug type
+Figure T0.1.5 Methods used in order to buy drugs among those who bought drugs in the last year, by drug type

-Source: EWSD (2022) NPS: new psychoactive substances.
 Note: Respondents could select more than one option.

-Impact of COVID-19 pandemic on drug use
+Impact of the COVID-19 pandemic on drug use

-In each of the EWSD modules, respondents were asked if their use of that drug had changed as a result of the COVID-19 pandemic.
-A high proportion of respondents reported using less ecstasy (61%), while 12% reported increased use.
-In comparison, just 20% of cannabis herb users reported reduced use, while 45% reported increased use.
-One-third (33%) of NPS users and one-quarter (26%) of cocaine users also reported increased use (see Figure T0.1.6).
+In each of the EWSD modules, respondents were asked if their use of the corresponding drug had changed as a result of the COVID-19 pandemic.
+A high proportion of respondents reported using less ecstasy (61%) as a result of the COVID-19 pandemic, while 12% reported increased ecstasy use.
+In comparison, just 20% of cannabis herb users reported reduced use as a result of the COVID-19 pandemic, while 45% reported increased use.
+One-third (33%) of NPS users and one-quarter (26%) of cocaine users also reported increased use of these drugs as a result of the COVID-19 pandemic (see Figure T0.1.6).

-Figure T0.1.6 Change in drug use due to the COVID-19 pandemic, by drug type Source: EWSD (2022)
+Figure T0.1.6 Change in drug use due to the COVID-19 pandemic, by drug type